 The public must be informed by the author of the plan or programme of the environmental report and the modalities of submitting comments.
 This information must be provided in the manner that best suits the size of the public concerned, from local media to national newspapers and Internet notices.
 A commenting period has to be at least 30 days.
 The opinions received have to be taken into consideration before the adoption of the plan or programme.

-The summary of the comments received has to be attached to the final documentation of the plan or programme that is tabled for adoption.
-Public access to the adopted plan or programme must be ensured.
+116. The summary of the comments received has to be attached to the final documentation of the plan or programme and plan that is tabled for adoption.
+Public access to the adopted plan and programme must be ensured.
 A final document must contain a summary on the preparation of the plan or programme with a record of the comments and their consideration.
 The summary must also be made public.

-The Environment Act grants a general right to environmental NGOs to review any plans or programmes affecting them and bound to environmental assessment.
+The Environment Act grants a general right to environmental civil organization to review any plans or programmes affecting them and bound to environmental assessment.

+117. According to the minutes of the Espoo Treaty on Transboundary Impact Assessments, during the strategic inspection process of the plans and programmes transboundary environmental effects must also be handled.
+During such procedures, the ministry responsible for environment is responsible for the publication of the plans and programmes and linked impact assessments.
+Written reviews on the published data may be sent via e-mail to the Environmental Preservation Department of the Ministry of Rural Development’s address at skv@vm.gov.hu.
+The received reviews will be forwarded to the publishing country along with the official Hungarian standpoint on the plan, programme and the impact assessment.

-92. The spatial plans are prepared on a national, priority regional and country level and contain the spatial order of area use, the technical infrastructure networks and specific structures of national or regional relevance, as well as the zoning of areas under different forms of protection (natural resources, cultural heritage) and rules applicable to the zones.
+118. The spatial plans are prepared on a national, priority regional and country level and contain the spatial order of area use, the technical infrastructure networks and specific structures of national or regional relevance, as well as the zoning of areas under different forms of protection (natural resources, cultural heritage) and rules applicable to the zones.
 The spatial planning of the country and priority regions is approved by parliament by law and county spatial planning is approved by the county municipality by decree.
 The National Spatial Plan must be reviewed every 5 years; thereafter, the lower level plans need to be harmonised with the national level plan.
-The spatial plans and draft legislation may be reviewed for anyone, jointly with the environmental assessment prepared in parallel with the plans and published on the website of VÁTI Nonprofit Kft.
-The National Regional Development Council participates in the coordination of the spatial plans and the environmental assessment thereof; its permanent members are NGOs.
-Due to their effect on the environment, in many cases an environment development work stage is carried out for the urban planning facilities in separate supporting documentation.
+The spatial plans and draft legislation may be reviewed for anyone, jointly with the environmental impact assessment prepared according to Governmental Decree 2/2005 (I. 11., Kvr. from now on) on the environmental impact assessment of certain plans and programmes.
+The National Regional Development Council participates in the coordination of the spatial plans and the environmental assessment of featured and domestic regions; its permanent members are civil organizations.

+Spatial plans are to be always subjected to impact assessment.
+As such, the regulations (such as public participation) of environmental impact assessments must be utilized during the preparatory and adoption stages.

-93. Act LXXVIII of 1997 on the Development and Protection of the Built Environment also sets out general criteria and requirements to ensure that the quality of the state of the environment does not deteriorate as a result of urban planning.
+Act LXXVIII of 1997 on the Development and Protection of the Built Environment also sets out general criteria and requirements to ensure that the quality of the state of the environment does not deteriorate as a result of urban planning.
 At several stages of the procedure, it stipulates the obligation to inform the public, organisations and interest representatives and the right to put forth opinions.
 This is mandatory at the preliminary review requesting stage (minimum 15 business days) and prior to the acceptance of the installations (at least one month).